MEET THE INSTRUCTORS

-Claudia Michael has worked as a College Board endorsed AP Studio Art Consultant and exam reader for fifteen years.
+Claudia Michael has worked as a College Board endorsed AP Art and Design Consultant and exam reader for fifteen years.
 In addition to grading portfolio submissions, she has written published commentary for the College Board, providing rationale on the scores students received.
 Claudia has been an art educator for more than thirty-five years.
 Her experience includes teaching K-12 in private and public schools.
 She was also appointed a district mentor for the Manchester School District, serving new and experienced teachers across disciplines.
 This full time position provided support to secondary teachers new to the profession.
-She has also taught studio art and teacher preparation classes in several New Hampshire institutions of higher education.
+She has also taught art and design, and teacher preparation classes in several New Hampshire institutions of higher education.
 Author Pamela Taylor, in a National Art Education Association publication, references original curriculum designed by Claudia in the text Interdisciplinary Approaches to Teaching Art in High School.
 In recent years, she has focused on using Contemporary Art to inspire K-12 curriculum.
 Claudia has created two courses that reflect her research for the New Hampshire Institute of Art, Masters in Art Education degree program, where she is on the faculty.
 She holds the title of senior lecturer in Studio with Granite State College.
 She has received two distinguished faculty awards and was Secondary School Teacher of the Year.

 An award winning artist and art educator, Claudia is the recipient of three Fulbright fellowships, a Freeman Foundation Grant, two Granite State College Faculty Development Grants and a University of NH Academic Technology Grant.
 She has painted in several countries including Canada, Italy, Greece, Turkey, Cyprus, China, Morocco and the U.S. Claudia was recently an artist in residence in Assisi, Italy.
 She exhibits her work widely in New England and her paintings have won numerous awards.
 Her work is included in several private and corporate collections. http://claudialmichael.wixsite.com/claudia-michael-art